qinjinjia/ec601_Code-Review2/README.md

     public Database(){
     }
 ```
-and the commented code in [MainActivity.java](https://github.com/kev5/Go-Meet/blob/master/MainActivity.java) should be removed.
+and the commented code in [MainActivity.java](https://github.com/kev5/Go-Meet/blob/master/MainActivity.java) has been removed as well.
 ```
         al.add(post01.getPostText());
 //        al.add(post02.getPostText());        <-This commented code should be removed